 Store your hawaij in a cool place in an airtight jar out of direct sunlight and.
 Use within 3 months.

-Note: If you used whole ingredients, you can dry toast the coriander, cumin, peppercorns and cardamom pods (remove the seeds after toasting), prior to grinding and combining.
+Note: If you used whole ingredients, you can dry toast the coriander and cumin seeds, peppercorns and cardamom pods prior to grinding and combining.
 This will release even more flavours and aromas to your recipe.
 Read more on toasting and grinding.
 (Link opens in new window)

 Lebanese Mix - Capture